Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

   > [Info] The selected channel defines the channel from which the value of a multi-channel attribute is taken when mapping it to a single channel attribute.

-6. If desired, select an existing ETL attribute set mapping in the *Copy ETL Attribute Set Mapping* drop-down list.
+6. If desired, select an existing ETL attribute set mapping in the *Copy ETL attribute set mapping* drop-down list.
 All attribute set mappings whose destination attribute set matches or has inheritance relations to the selected destination attribute set are displayed in the drop-down list.

   > [Info] If you select an ETL attribute set mapping in the drop-down list, all matching attribute mappings are applied to the new ETL attribute set mapping.

 7. Click the [SAVE] button in the bottom right corner.
   The new attribute set mapping is saved and displayed in the list of attribute set mappings.
-The *Create ETL Attribute Set Mapping* window is closed.
+The *Create ETL attribute set mapping* window is closed.

 ### Next steps